 Vanessa has two grown step-children (from Joe), Matthew and Genevieve.
 Matthew is a part owner of local pizza joint Del Vecchios, and Genevieve lives in Seattle working as a marketing guru.
 Joe and Vanessa have a nearly 5 year old who keeps them on their P’s and Q’s!
 While not at work (but always working!), Vanessa enjoys spending time with Joe and Frankie outside, swimming, or adventuring, and indulging in the amazing selection of food and wine that WNC has to offer.

-From here, her next goal was to become more educated in wine, beer, and cocktails.
-She completed her Level 1 examination in 2018 from the Court of Master Sommeliers.
-Shortly after, she received her WSET Level 2 from Slate Wine Academy with Master of Wine Jean K. Reilly.
-After many setbacks due to COVID-19, she finally had the opportunity to take her Level 2 Court of Sommeliers exam and passed.
-As a Certified Sommelier, Sarah applies her knowledge by empowering the staff to interpret wine intelligently and train them on regions and food pairings in order to enhance the guest experience.
+Sarah found her passion in wine and beverages, and started building her skillset in that department.
+She received her WSET Level 2 through Slate Wine Academy, taught by Master of Wine Jean K. Reilly.
+After many setbacks due to COVID-19, she was able to sit for her Level 2 Court of Sommeliers exam and passed.
+As a Certified Sommelier, Sarah applies her knowledge by empowering her staff to interpret wine intelligently, and appreciates connecting with guests to find a wine they will enjoy.

-Sarah moved to Asheville in June of 2021, and has been a part of the Corner Kitchen family ever since.
+Sarah moved to Asheville in June of 2021, and has been a part of the Corner Kitchen team ever since.
 She appreciates being a small part of the history of this house and the company Joe and Kevin built together.
-In her spare time, she likes to go out to eat and explore the beauty of Western North Carolina by going on hikes with her fiancé and her cat.
+In her spare time, she likes to support local restaurants, do jigsaw puzzles, and go on adventures with her husband Chris and their cat Cinnamon Raisin.

 Paul grew up in Charleston, SC, where he spent his adolescence on the water with friends going fishing, crabbing, and shrimping.
 Starting in the dish pit in high school, he quickly became a line cook.